MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionmanager_sourcedetected.md

 # Windows.UI.Input.Spatial.SpatialInteractionManager.SourceDetected

 ## -description

-Occurs when a new hand, motion controller, or source of voice commands has been detected.
+Occurs when a new hand, motion controller, or speech source has been detected.

 ## -remarks